 Here are a few that I’m looking at:

-Bank of America Travel Rewards Visa Credit Card
+Best Credit Card for Travel: Bank of America® Travel Rewards Credit Card

 How to Choose a 0% APR Credit Card